 This measurement directly reflects how much momentum remains in a move: if the close is near the top of the range, momentum is strong; if it’s near the bottom, momentum is weak.

 The Williams %R offers an inverted view compared to other popular oscillators.
-It differs from the RSI (magnitude of changes) and the Stochastic Oscillator (close relative to the low of the range).
+It differs from the RSI (magnitude of changes) and the Stochastic Oscillator, developed by George Lane in the 1950s (StockCharts.com, 2024).
 The %R focuses on the distance to the highest high and uses a unique scale that runs from 0 to −100.
 This makes it an extremely sensitive and fast tool for detecting potential short-term reversals.

 2. How the Williams %R Works